CaptainCrowbar/rs-graphics-core/docs/colour.md

 ```

 Constructor from a string, which is expected to hold a hexadecimal RGB or RGBA
 colour; this will be converted to the current colour representation.
-Leading
+This
+will only compile for RGB colour spaces.
+The string is always assumed to be
+in RGB or RGBA order regardless of the colour type's internal layout order.

-and trailing punctuation or whitespace is ignored; apart from that, this
+Leading and trailing punctuation or whitespace is ignored; apart from that,
-constructor will throw `std::invalid_argument` if the argument contains
+this will throw `std::invalid_argument` if the argument contains anything
-anything other than 6 or 8 hex digits.
-If an alpha channel is present in the
+other than 6 or 8 hex digits.
+If an alpha channel is present in the colour
-colour type but not in the string, it will be set to full opacity.
+type but not in the string, it will be set to full opacity.

 ```c++
 constexpr Colour::Colour(const Colour& c) noexcept;